khirkjohann/jennah/README.md

 ## Overview

 `jennah` is an opinionated, workload deployment platform for the cloud.
+Internal to Alphaus.